-The Actuarial function draws up a written report to the Board of Directors once a year.
+The Actuarial function draws up a written report to the Board of Directors and to the supervisory authority once a year.

 The report documents the tasks carried out by the Actuarial function as well as the generated results and defines any defects clearly and unambiguously and contains recommendations on the elimination of such defects.